catalino-dev/moviedb/README.md

 > You one-stop movie catalog API with data from TMDb

 ### Features
-- Get movie information with pagination and sorting
+- Get all movies info with pagination and sorting
 - Get single movie info via identifier

 ### Prerequisites